 Please remember that licenses are different from permits.
-If you have a permit for a specific hunt, you must carry it with you while hunting.
+If you have a permit for a specific hunt, you must carry it with you while hunting. refuge by two hours after legal sunset.

-- Persons possessing, transporting, or carrying firearms on the refuge must comply with all provisions of state and local law.
+- The refuge prohibits leaving decoys, boats, vehicles and other personal property on the refuge overnight. - Hunters may only park in designated parking areas. - Persons possessing, transporting, or carrying firearms on the refuge must comply with all provisions of state and local law.
 Firearms may only be discharged according to refuge regulations (50 CFR 27.42 and 50 CFR 32.64). - Archery hunting is not allowed on the refuge. - Predator and snipe hunting are not allowed on the refuge. - Commercial guiding and outfitter activities are not allowed on the refuge. - All hunters entering, using or occupying the refuge for waterfowl hunting must abide by all terms and conditions listed on the refuge website.

-For more information call the refuge manager at 435-723-5887 or visit go.usa.gov/chxDH.
+For more information call the refuge manager at 435-723-5887 or visit qo.usa.qov/chxDH.